Our destination-specific customs advice explains the documents you'll need to complete and the requirements you must meet when shipping belongings.

 For a seamless collection, please pack your boxes and bags and place them at your building's entrance before our driver arrives.
 Do note to protect both yourself and our team, we can't accept containers over 30kg/66lbs.

-Check that your boxes are within this weight limit by placing them on bathroom scales and evenly distributing their contents.
+Check that your shipping boxes are within this weight limit by placing them on bathroom scales and evenly distributing their contents.

 Best things to do in Hong Kong